 success rate: 70%

-Last year before I went on my sabbatical, I published a vlog about how to go on plastic-free holidays as a responsible diver.
-Then I focused on 3 core items to make it easy to start (tote bag, refillable water bottle, and no straw).
+At the beginning, I focused on 3 core items to make it easy to start (tote bag, refillable water bottle, and no straw).
 In the last 12 months, I took my no single-use plastic routine to another level.
-Remember the best waste is the one we don’t produce so 1st reduce, 2nd reuse, then if no other choice recycle.
+Remember the best waste is the one we don’t produce so 1 – reduce, 2 – reuse, 3 – if no other choice recycle.
 Here are the items that are always in my backpack now.

 - Stainless water bottle: I think in 12 months, I bought 2 or 3 plastic bottles only.
 However, after using for years my refillable stainless water bottle, I decided to invest in an insulated tumbler which I can use for hot coffee or chilled water!